|

 you do and therefore require careful handling.

-now take your seats for landing.
+You now take your seat for landing.
 Once landed you say goodbye to the

 passengers and then prepare the aircraft for its return journey.
 (This